Bill-Gray/PDCursesMod/wincon/README.md

-PDCurses for Windows console
+PDCursesMod for Windows console
 ============================

-This directory contains PDCurses source code files specific to the Microsoft Windows console.
+This directory contains PDCursesMod source code files specific to the Microsoft Windows console.
 Although historically called "Win32", this port can just as easily be built for 64-bit systems.
-Windows 95 through Windows 10 are covered.
+Windows 95 through Windows 11 are covered.
 (Some features require later versions.)

 Building